 In the hospital, an induction always starts with a cervical exam (to guide the induction method) and a non-stress test (an evaluation of baby’s heart rate for the safety of an induction).

-The process starts with cervical ripening if necessary.
-You will be allowed to eat during this phase of a labor induction.
-Generally, the cervix is reassessed after 12-24 hours or sooner if mom becomes uncomfortable if uterine contractions start in response to the prostaglandins.
+The process begins with cervical ripening if necessary.
+You will be allowed to eat during this phase of labor induction.
+Generally, the cervix is reassessed after 12 to 24 hours or sooner if mom becomes uncomfortable if uterine contractions start in response to the prostaglandins.

 If the cervix is considered “favorable” (thinned, softened and opened), cervical ripening is followed by Pitocin, amniotomy (rupture of membranes) or both.
-It may take an additional 12-24 hours to obtain regular uterine contractions.
+It may take an additional 12 to 24 hours to obtain regular uterine contractions.

 Sometimes labor induction doesn’t work.
 If you and your baby are doing well and the amniotic sac has not ruptured, your provider may give you the option of going home and trying again in several days.